k2view-academy/K2View-Academy/articles/19_Broadway/actors/04_queue_actors.md

 ### Acknowledgement in Broadway Pub / Sub

-The **Subscribe** Actor sends an acknowledgement to the Pub / Sub service for each mesage received:
+The **Subscribe** Actor sends an acknowledgement to the Pub / Sub service for each message received:
 - In a [Transaction](../23_transactions.md), the acknowledgment is performed during the Commit.
 - When not in Transaction, the acknowledgement is performed during the next received message.
 Meaning that if the server fails after reading the message, the same message is processed again.